sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :From version: 3.40.0
 :Description: None
 :Data:
-  :domains: Comma-separated domain names for the new certificate.
+  :domains: Comma-separated list of domains with new certificates.

   :service: Name of the service on which the new certificate is used.